 VIRGINIA POLYTECHNIC INSTITUTE AND STATE UNIVERSITY Research Study Consent Title of research study: Data science workshops for biomedical and health professionals: Persona identification and workshop assessment Principal Investigator: Anne M Brown, PhD Other study contact(s): Daniel Chen Department: Research and Informatics, University Libraries Telephone Number: 540-231-9231 Email Addresses: ambrown7@vt.edu, chend@vt.eu

 Key Information: The following is a short summary of this study to help you decide whether or not to be a part of this study.
 More detailed information is listed later on in this form.
 This confidential survey is intended to identify key characteristics of learners (i.e., learner personas) attending a data science workshop geared towards medical and biomedical practitioners.
 Your responses are anonymous and will become part of summary data included in a report that is compiled by Daniel Chen from the Genetics, Bioinformatics, and Computational Biology (GBCB) PhD program at Virginia Tech.
 Detailed Information: The following is more detailed information about this study in addition to the information listed above.
 Who can I talk to?
-If you have questions, concerns, or complaints, or think the research has hurt you, talk to the research team at Anne Brown (ambrown7@vt.edu) or Daniel Chen (chend@vt.edu)
+If you have questions, concerns, or complaints, or think the research has hurt you, talk to the research team at Anne Brown (ambrown7@vt.edu) or Daniel Chen (chend@vt.edu).

-This research has been reviewed and approved by the Virginia Tech Institutional Review Board (IRB).
+This research has been reviewed by the Virginia Tech Institutional Review Board (IRB).
 You may communicate with them at 540-231-3732 or irb@vt.edu if:

 You have questions about your rights as a research subject Your questions, concerns, or complaints are not being answered by the research team You cannot reach the research team You want to talk to someone besides the research team to provide feedback about this research.